ministryofjustice/laa-ruby-learning-path/ruby_learning_path.md

   - Pluralsight course on [creating your own Ruby gems](https://app.pluralsight.com/library/courses/building-ruby-gems/table-of-contents).
   - [click here](http://awesome-ruby.com/) for a collated directory of tools / gems for pretty much any use case you can think of.
 This is really cool and you should check it out.
   - [rubygems.com](https://rubygems.org/) is the main repository that bundler uses to install gem dependencies in projects.
 Most of the source code for these hosted on [github](https://github.com/).
+  - It would be good practice to create a simple Ruby Gem yourself to get a better understanding of how they work.
+    - [This link](https://guides.rubygems.org/make-your-own-gem/) will guide you through the creation of a Gem.

 - [Bundler](https://bundler.io/) is used to manage dependencies, in conjunction with RubyGems (think Maven if you’re coming from a Java background, it uses Gemfiles which are the equivalent of a Maven pom.xml file).
   - [Gems](https://en.wikipedia.org/wiki/RubyGems) are what Ruby packages are called (think .jars), they need to be installed and then ‘required’ into your project, in a similar fashion to Java imports.
   - bundler uses [`Gemfiles`](https://bundler.io/v1.5/gemfile.html) which allow you to declare your projects dependencies in an easy syntax.
 You can then install declared dependencies using `bundle install` on the command line in your project root.
   - Bundler also creates a [`Gemfile.lock`](https://bundler.io/v1.3/rationale.html#checking-your-code-into-version-control) snapshot file which declares the exact versions of dependencies that you know work for your application.
 This should be checked into source control along with your `Gemfile`.
   - [here is a more in-depth discussion](https://andre.arko.net/2015/04/28/how-does-bundler-work-anyway/) of what bundler is actually doing.
+  - You can also use Bundler to simplify the creation of RubyGems, follow [this link](https://bundler.io/v1.12/guides/creating_gem.html) to find out more.
+  - A note on using Bundler: gems installed by Bundler will affect gems you install using `gem install`.
+Bundler effectively creates a sandboxed environment.
+Using Bundler to manage Gems means that you shouldn't run into Gem version conflicts across projects as the Gems are localized to a given project.

 - Documentation - Ruby is an extremely well documented language.
 Find the code language docs here:
   - Ruby [core library](https://ruby-doc.org/core-2.5.0/).